-As shown in Exhibit A1, the commercial center is comprised of two parcels.
+As shown in Exhibit A, the commercial center is comprised of two parcels.
 The western parcel is where the Raising Cane's restaurant is proposed.
-The restaurant has a floor area of 4,462 square feet with a 764 square foot outdoor dining area that is comprised of a covered and uncovered area.
-The covered portion is a 625 square foot patio attached to the east side of the building while the uncovered portion is located on a concrete pad south of the covered patio.
-The main entrance into the restaurant is located on the east side of the building.
-The dual drive-through lanes are located along the east, north, and west sides of the building.
+The restaurant has a floor area of 4,462 square feet with a 764 square foot outdoor dining patio.
+The patio is comprised of a covered and uncovered area.
+The covered portion is 625 square feet and attached to the south side of the building while the uncovered area is located farther south.
+The restaurant's main entrance is located on the east side of the building facing the parking lot.
+The dual drive-through lane entrance is located on the north side of the building and extends along the west side of the building and exits onto the south parking lot.
 A trash enclosure is located at the northeast corner of the building.
 To the east of the project site is the existing Del Taco drive-through restaurant.
 No changes are proposed to the Del Taco restaurant or parking areas that are located to the north and south of the Del Taco pad.

 The plotting of the new restaurant complies with the building setback requirements prescribed by the C-3 zone, which requires a minimum front yard setback of 10 feet and no setback requirements from interior lot lines.
-As proposed, the building is set back approximately 80 feet from the front property line adjacent to Ontario Avenue.
-It is also set back approximately 75 feet from the north (rear) property line and 30 feet from the west (side) property line.
+As proposed, the building is set back approximately 65 feet from the front property line adjacent to Ontario Avenue.
+It is also set back approximately 65 feet from the north (rear) property line and 21.5 feet from the west (side) property line.
 It is worth noting, the project site is approximately 170 feet from the closest residents located north of Rimpau Park.
 Additionally, the north property line of the project site contains a seven-foot high block wall.